 Time Allowed: 1.5 Hours

-Answer ALL FOUR questions in Section A (60 marks total) and ONE question from Section B (40 marks).
+There are TWO Sections in this paper.
+Answer ALL FOUR questions in Section A (60 marks total) and ONE question in Section B (40 marks).

 Approved pocket calculators are allowed.